lpapailiou/fac/README.md

     >>>>
     hello world

-##### main.RunConsoleExecutor
+##### Console mode
-The ``RunConsoleExecutor`` starts an executor in the console.
+The console mode starts an executor in the console.
 This version is interactive.
 Every line of code will be scanned, parsed, interpreted and directly be executed.
 If no error occurred, the next line can be entered.
 In case of an error, the last entry will be ignored.
 A new line can be added to the so-far valid code.
+The console mode can be escaped with -h or -q.

     // sample output
+    (press -h for help or -q to quit)
     **************************************************************
     *                      WELCOME TO JLANG                      *
     **************************************************************
-    >  ... initialized & ready to code!
+    >  ... initialized & ready to code!                                 // from here on, user input is accepted
     >  number one = 1;
     >
     >  while (one < 2) {one += 1; print('hello world'); }